hong-xl/respace/README.md

 ## 📈 Evaluation

-You will need to set the correct model checkpoints under the MODEL_ID env variable for the evals.
-You can also use our existing weights released via <a href="https://huggingface.co/gradient-spaces/respace-sg-llm-1.5b">https://huggingface.co/gradient-spaces/respace-sg-llm-1.5b</a>
+You will need to set the correct model checkpoints under the MODEL_ID env variable for the evals (if you trained your own SG-LLM).
+You can also use our existing weights (released via <a href="https://huggingface.co/gradient-spaces/respace-sg-llm-1.5b">https://huggingface.co/gradient-spaces/respace-sg-llm-1.5b</a>; they get automatically pulled if you don't modify the ReSpace module path inside ```respace.py```).

+If you want to use our method as a baseline or build up on it, you can run the evaluation scripts below.
+Please note that by default the full evaluation on all three datasetes is enabled.
+It will be better to uncomment the sections that you don't want to run for better controllability, e.g. first only evaluate on bedrooms etc.

+If you did not modify the datasets (and want to compare to our method as-is with the same room types), before you run the evalution scripts, you need to download a ZIP file that contains renderings from the ground-truth dataset for each room type split.
+The file is available here: <a href="https://drive.google.com/file/d/1UB42LsE715McfDqsLDgtxHKCAUiPIGrn">https://drive.google.com/file/d/1UB42LsE715McfDqsLDgtxHKCAUiPIGrn</a>.

+Make sure you unzip the file, rename the folder to "viz" and locate the folder under ```./eval/viz``` such that the subfolders are like ```./eval/viz/3d-front-train-full-scenes-all```.

+Now, look into the evaluation shell scripts below and uncomment the room types that you don't want to run.
+Additionally, you can modify the BON_LLM parameter for Best-of-N sampling (and other params for the full scenes).

+If you want to use the default weights via HF for SG-LLM (and not your custom trained one), then drop the CLI flag in the shell script, i.e. remove ```--model-id=$MODEL_ID``` completely from the line where ```pipeline.py``` is listed.
+This will trigger the pipeline to take the model from HF instead of a local one.

 ### Single Object Addition
 The following bash script contains all evaluation scripts for addition and removal.
 Check out the script and uncomment the ones you do not want to run.